dsandor87/restaurant-app/README.md

 # Synoptic project - Multivers

-## Little Cottage restaurant-app is s a online food order sytem you can make bookings order food and pay
+## Little Cottage restaurant-app is an online food order sytem you can make bookings order food and pay

 ---